UglyCode/100-days-of-code/r1-log.md

 Went though optimisation Pert1 at my new course.
 Did some network optimisation tasks.
 Cool.

 *I did not place any code from course on github*

+###R1D21
+Dived deeply into the 'How internet work' - DNS, networks, WWW and so on.

+*Just a theoretic day to give hands a breake :)*